 General Fund - The general fund is the main operating fund of the City.
 This fund is used to account for all financial resources not accounted for in other funds.
-All general tax revenues and other receipts that are not restricted by law or contractual agreement to some other fund are accounted for in this fund.
+All general tax revenues and other receipts that are not restricted by law or contractual agreement are accounted for in this fund.
 General operating expenditures, fixed charges, and capital improvement costs that are not paid through other funds are paid from the general fund.